 There are four different types of discussions in Hailer:

 Private discussions can take place between any users having at least one workspace in common.
 The discussion is private and not visible to other users in the workspace.

 Group discussions can take place between multiple users having at least one workspace in common.
 Users can be added and removed from the discussion if needed.
-The discussion is private and not visible to other users, if not in the discussion.
+The discussion is private and not visible to users that aren't in the discussion.

 Event discussions are in-context discussions related to a specific event in the event calendar.
 The discussion is created automatically when the event is created.
 All users invited to the event are automatically added to the discussion.
 Anyone with access to the event can join the discussion and add more participants.
 This discussion type is typically used for discussing practicalities regarding an event, such as selecting meeting rooms, arranging transportation, sharing meeting links etc.

 All discussions support sending attachments, such as files, videos and documents.
 Discussions can also be starred, indicating that the particular discussion is e.g. important or unread.
 Messages can be replied to and users can react to messages.
 In addition, a user can edit and delete their own messages.

 Every Hailer workspace comes with a feed, available for all workspace members.
 Feed posts are usually used for sharing information that concerns or is of interest for the whole organization.

 Hailer can also produce feed posts automatically.
 When an activity reaches a significant point in any workflow or dataset, a feed post can be generated to announce the event on the workspace feed.
 This feature is typically triggered when e.g. a sales case is closed or a project starts.

 Feed posts can be pinned, making them stay on the top of the feed until unpinned.
 Feed posts can also be liked and commented on, as well as edited by the author.